reach-sh/reach-lang/non-examples/dev/NOTES.md

   one to pay the gas price before the deadline.
 - `raffle.rsh` --- A raffle with two rounds: one to buy a spot and provide randomness and a second to reveal the randomness.
+- `popularity-contest*.rsh` --- A pollster proposes two candidates, who
+  receives votes; the winner receives all the proceeds and the loser gets none.

 # race --- 1-continuation asymmetric non-determinism